Skip to main content

 Dependencies are created through dependent relationships between predecessors and successors.

-• Successors, on the other hand, are dependent on predecessors and their start or end date typically follows the predecessor.
+• Successors, are items that fall after the predecessors.
+They're dependent on predecessors and their start or end date.

 This relationship allows you to order items in a sequence, where one item must be completed before the next item can begin.
 If the date of the predecessor changes, you can configure the dates of the successors to automatically shift.